 We have no interest in publishing books just for the sake of it.
 There is no benefit to us in just having a catalogue of books that are not very good quality.
 It costs us money to buy the ISBNs, read your material, make suggestions, design the cover, format and publish and convert files.
 All we do is take a percentage of the royalties and a very modest cut for itemised costs, such as legal deposits (which are always outlined before any contract is signed).
-And this is usually taken from the first batch of royalties (paid every three months).
+And this is usually taken from the first batch of royalties (paid every three to six months).
 By doing so, it mitigates the risk of the author, which is carried by us, the publisher.
 You can see a basic sample breakdown of costs here.
 Many independent publishers have this relationship with their authors, whereby after X number of sales are achieved, a regular royalty is paid.

 If your book is a success, you get a great product and a chance to fulfil your dream as a published author; we earn a percentage of the profit and share in your success.
 If the project doesn't turn you into the next JK Rowling, then you can simply look at the process as a learning curve and focus your attention on the next book; we absorb all the costs and make sure we make better-informed decisions next time.

 Wait, so you're a hybrid publisher then?
 Yes and no, sharing the costs of publication is typical of the hybrid model but we don't take money up front, only from the cost of actual sales.
 Also, we're very transparent about what you will make and how much you should spend.
 Some new authors spend a lot of money trying to buy success for their book; you can run out of money very quickly pursuing that avenue.
 We prefer to operate as an independent publisher and advisor, investing in you to create another great book and welcoming you as part of the team of Burton Mayers Authors.
 Read their testimonials, or contact them yourself!